3dct/vIQA/docs/source/index.rst

 .. [*] UQI is a special case of SSIM.
 Also see [2]_.
+.. [*] The metric is calculated channel-wise for color images.
+The values are then averaged after weighting.
 .. [*] As UQI is a special case of SSIM, the validation of SSIM is also valid for UQI.
+.. [*] The metric is calculated channel-wise for color images.
+The values are then averaged after weighting.
 .. [*] The range for SSIM is given as :math:`[-1, 1]`, but is usually :math:`[0, 1]` in practice.
 .. [*] Normally :math:`[0, 1]`, but can be higher than 1 for modified images with higher
     contrast than reference images.